Global Need for Typography: An Interview with Indic Script Type Designer Erin McLaughlin

 I think with my time, I would rather look toward populations of people who have minority languages or scripts, who are completely overlooked by the rest of the world.

 EM: Yeah.
-Just as a human, honestly, I worked doing Latin typeface design for a few years and for me, I feel like there are plenty enough people out there who really enjoy doing that.
+Just as a human, honestly, I worked doing Latin typeface design for a few years and for me, I feel like there are plenty of people out there who really enjoy doing that.
 And they want to do that and make the five billionth sans serif neutral typeface.
 I’m totally not interested in that at all.

 There still are tons of people in the world who can’t read a book or a website in their native language or script.
 And I just think that’s insane.